nrxus/faux/blog/src/blog/how-it-works.md

 }
 ```

-The code snippet above shows an implementation that satisfies the
+The code snippet above is a simplified version of the transformation
-mockable requirements for `NetworkClient`.
+`#[faux::create]` performs on `NetworkClient`.
+The mock requirements
+are satisfied:

 * Indistinguishable from the original struct
-  * As long as no one tries to access any public fields
+  * Although the transformed struct no longer has its original fields,
+    callers that expect a `NetworkClient` continue to work as expected
+    (provided they do not try to directly access those fields)
-  * External information must be kept the same (i.e., visibility,
+  * External information is kept the same (i.e., visibility,
     attributes)
 * Real instances can be created
   * The internal enum can be either a fake or a real instance